 4.5 stars out of 5

-At 752 pages, I'm pretty sure this qualifies as the longest Jeffery Deaver book I've ever read - at least of the series starring forensic detective Lincoln Rhyme.
+At nearly 500 pages, I'm pretty sure this is one of the longest Jeffery Deaver books I've ever read - at least of the series starring forensic detective Lincoln Rhyme.
 What it is not, however, is the best of the bunch.

 To be sure, though, it's very good; and despite my grousing that I'd be reading it for several days, I surprised myself by polishing it off in just two.
 And for the most part, I enjoyed the experience from beginning to end - starting with the kidnapping of a man from New York's Upper East Side witnessed only by a young girl even though it took place in broad daylight.
 The perpetrator left behind a miniature noose made from a musical instrument string.
 Rhyme and his co-investigator (and soon to be wife), Amelia Sachs, are called in; shortly thereafter, a video is posted online showing the victim as he is slowly being hanged.
 Stranger still is that his gasps for air are synced to music, and the video is "signed" by someone called The Composer.